Netguru: Awards and accolades

 Netguru is a three-time winner of the Fast 50 Central Europe competition where the accounting network Deloitte recognizes and profiles the 50 most dynamic technology companies in the region, based on the revenue growth over past five years.
 Netguru was ranked 5 in 2014, and 2015, and received the third award in 2017.

 Netguru landed twice on the "FT 1000", the list of Europe's fastest-growing companies in Europe according to Financial Times, in 2017 (ranked 188), and in 2018 (ranked 466).
 In 2016, the company was introduced by Forbes into the list of "Diamonds", the list of the most promising companies in Poland.

 In 2014, Netguru was named Top Ruby on Rails Developers, by the American market analysis firm Clutch, in the report on Market Leaders, based on in-depth interviews with clients.
 Then again in August 2017, Clutch named Netguru as one of the best outsourcing companies in the industry.
 In 2018, Schmidt and Filipowski were among Polish finalists of the Ernst & Young Entrepreneur of the Year Award competition.

-In 2011, Netguru wins the Aulery award, as one of the best tech companies with global potential.
+In 2011, Netguru won the Aulery award, as one of the best tech companies with global potential.
 While Schmidt and Filipowski have been both placed twice on Brief magazine's list of The Most Creative in Business: in 2014, ranked 38, and in 2016, ranked 13.